nwchemgit/nwchem-wiki/Interfaces-with-External-Software.md

 NWChem can be interfaced with external software packages by following the instructions below.

+The interface can be set either using a pre-exisiting software package or by downloading and compiling the software from the NWChem makefile infrastructure.

 ## Simint integrals library

 To generate the [Simint](https://www.bennyp.org/research/simint/)